xem-motorist-xem-programist/motorist/README.md

 # motorist
-This is a testing project with no usefulness at all.
+This is a testing repository with no usefulness at all.